We are so happy to welcome you to Grade 6!

 - Set aside a homework time.
 If there is no homework, ask your child to read, rather than play video or computer games.
 There is 20 - 30 minutes of reading required each day.
 This will improve many skills, including comprehension, abstract thinking, writing, and creativity.
 Encourage some physical exercise in each day, also.

 - Contact teachers frequently if your child is having trouble.
 Don't just wait for the teachers to call you.
 Remember that we might have quite a few students each day that need help or don't hand in work!
 We can't call everyone, everytime.
 We thank you for being in touch with us.

 - Look on your child's Jupiter Grades for graded work that has been scored.
 Keep informed on how well your child is performing on homework, tests, and writing pieces by asking to see the papers.
-It does take awhile to get them all graded, so be patient in waiting for the "big" things to get assessed.
+By clicking on the name of the subject area, the whole grade book for that class will appear, with individual assignments, and scores.
+If you click on the name of an assignment, there may be a comment or additional information there, aslo.
+It does take awhile to get work all graded, so be patient in waiting for the "big" things to get assessed.
 Just imagine correcting and commenting on dozens of essays or tests, at 5-10+ minutes per paper.
 Yikes!
 We work hard to be timely.
 Thanks for your understanding.

 Most importantly, be supportive of respectful classroom behavior by your child.
 Everyone's choices affect the learning environment.